Antony Sweeney

-Antony Thomas Sweeney (born 5 September 1983) is an English former professional footballer who played as a midfielder.
-He played in the Football League for Hartlepool United and Carlisle United.
-He is a first team coach at Hartlepool United.
+Antony Thomas Sweeney (born 5 September 1983) is an English professional football coach and former player.
+A midfielder, he played in the Football League for Hartlepool United and Carlisle United, in a senior career that lasted between 2001 and 2016.
+He is currently a first-team coach at Stockport County.

 In thirteen seasons with Hartlepool, he made 444 appearances, making him the third highest appearance maker in the club's history.
-During his time there he won the player of the year award for the 2010–11 season and won two promotions out of the fourth tier.
-He left the club in 2014 for Carlisle United where he spent two seasons before joining National League side Gateshead.
-After retiring in 2016, he worked with Hartlepool's youth team before becoming a first team coach.
+During his time there, he won the player of the year accolade for the 2010–11 season and won two promotions out of the fourth tier.
+He left the club in 2014 for Carlisle United, where he spent two seasons, before retiring at National League side Gateshead.

-Career
+After retiring in 2016, he returned to Hartlepool United, initially working with their youth team before becoming a first-team coach.
+His tenure there led to four individual spells as caretaker manager, between 2019 and 2022, whilst emerging as an ever-present in the senior coaching staff.
+A brief return to Gateshead as an assistant coach led to his return to the Football League, becoming a first-team coach at Crawley Town in 2024.